“I led an honest, righteous, and dignified life as an INFP, but… I also realized I’ve been an unhealthy and immature one for most of my life.”

 He’s not a reader; why did I even force him?
 But at least, he spread the word to his friends, encouraged me to write, and gave me time for my hobbies.
 He was proud of what I did.

 Love is more than having similar hobbies and sharing the same perspectives.
 Mature INFPs aim for their partner’s solace more than their own.

 If you’re asking about how to be a better person, then, of course, it will take a gradual process.

 The first thing to learn is the awareness of your cognitive functions.

 INFP uses introverted Feeling (Fi) as the dominant function.
-Fi users uphold high morals and thrive to stay true to their identities.
+Fi users uphold high morals and strive to stay true to their identities.
 This explains why INFPs tend to have strong beliefs, values, and opinions.

 On the other hand, INFPs use extraverted iNtuition (Ne) as their auxiliary cognitive function.
 This function responds to the abstracts, theories, and concepts from the external world.

 This helps INFP connect the gathered information and make a conclusion.
 This function helps INFPs understand the coherence and validity of what’s happening around them.

 To be a healthy INFP, have a good balance and awareness between your Fi and Ne functions.
 INFPs must deviate from living too much inside their heads and look at the big picture of the situation, instead.